 - Is used to promote products/goods, services, and ideas

 - Identifies its sponsor in the message

-Advertising is planned based on a communication objectives.
-Although advertising is part of the marketing process, its objective is always one of communicating, whether the aim is to inform, to persuade, to remind, or to reinforce a message.
+Advertising is planned based on communication objectives.
+Although advertising is part of the marketing process, its objective is always one of communicating, whether the aim is to inform, persuade, remind, or reinforce a message.

 Planners of advertising strategy and ad campaigns must know and understand the objective of advertising in order to create messages that have a chance to be effective at achieving their goals.
 For example, marketers of a new all-natural laundry detergent might have an advertising objective such as this: